 For instance, with the Vancouver Island Real Estate Board, real estate professionals must follow guidelines set by the British Columbia Real Estate Association.
 Failure to disclose referral fees could result in disciplinary action or fines.

-At Shanon Kelley Realty Group, we believe building trust with clients is crucial.
+At The Shanon Kelley Realty Group, we believe building trust with clients is crucial.
 By prioritizing transparency and impartiality in your referral practices, you’ll not only comply with regulations but also maintain a professional reputation.
 Share your experiences, be open about referral arrangements, and always put your clients’ interests first.

 Managing Referral Fees and Payments